Asian Pacific American Student Services' mission is to empower students and families to advocate for themselves and their communities.

 Our department will partner with TUSD schools, the Asian and Pacific Islander (API) and larger communities, and with higher educational institutions to equip our students and families with purposeful support to help our students actualize their dreams.

 APASS serves a diverse community; our students speak 39 different languages, with many unique needs, but our common goal is to support students and families with targeted and intentional support.

-APASS will work with you towards:
+APASS will work with you to:

 - Restore dignity to families

 - Grow a global sense of identity and understanding

 We provide a wide range of services for District students, families, community members, and staff, including the following:

 - advocate on behalf of all API students and families

 - facilitate parent meetings